Bee-come a Beekeeper

-We are limiting the attendance of the course per session to allow for proper social distancing and to ensure that you get the attention to deserving to learn well.
+We are limiting the attendance of the course per session to allow for proper social distancing and to ensure that you get the attention to deserve to learn well.
 The sessions will be held inside and outside, with some awesome hands-on experience!

 We start the workshop in the honey store to get to know everyone and to see what they want to take away from the workshop.
 We will cover the basic parts of the hive with proper terminology.
 We will touch base on the life cycle of the honey bee with a brief explanation of the year of the beekeeper.

 Then we will carry on outside with a mock bee yard set up.
 So you can see what the hive will look like throughout Spring, Summer, and Winter.
-We will deeply cover the year of the beekeeper, talking about hive management, hive feeding, medicating, and health of the honeybee.
+We will deeply cover the year of the beekeeper, talking about hive management, hive feeding, medicating, and the health of the honeybee.

 The exciting part!
 Everyone will get suited up and walk to the bee yard.
-Everyone will be able to see in the hive, what a male bee (drone) looks like, queen bee, and proper egg pattern (healthy brood).
+Everyone will be able to see in the hive, what a male bee (drone) looks like, the queen bee, and the proper egg pattern (healthy brood).
 We focus on what a healthy hive looks like and what to be aware of.
 We usually look into a few hives and compare the difference.
 Everyone will be able to identify eggs.
 This is a very important part.
 We will also explain with visual experience how to split and make two hives out of one.